Rocketdyne J-2: Thrust chamber and gimbal system

 The augmented spark igniter (ASI) was mounted to the injector face and provided the flame to ignite the propellants in the combustion chamber.
 When engine start was initiated, the spark exciters energized two spark plugs mounted in the side of the combustion chamber.
 Simultaneously, the control system started the initial flow of oxidizer and fuel to the spark igniter.
 As the oxidizer and fuel entered the combustion chamber of the ASI, they mixed and were ignited, with proper ignition being monitored by an ignition monitor mounted in the ASI.
 The ASI operated continuously during entire engine firing, was uncooled, and was capable of multiple reignitions under all environmental conditions.

 Thrust was transmitted through the gimbal (mounted to the injector and oxidizer dome assembly and the vehicle's thrust structure), which consisted of a compact, highly loaded (20000 psi) universal joint consisting of a spherical, socket-type bearing.
 This was covered with a Teflon/fiberglass coating that provided a dry, low-friction bearing surface.
 The gimbal included a lateral adjustment device for aligning the combustion chamber with the vehicle, so that, in addition to transmitting the thrust from the injector assembly to the vehicle thrust structure, the gimbal also provided a pivot bearing for deflection of the thrust vector, thus providing flight attitude control of the vehicle.

-Propellant Feed System
+Propellant feed system

 The propellant feed system consists of separate fuel and oxidizer turbopumps (the bearings of which were lubricated by the fluid being pumped because the extremely low operating temperature of the engine precluded use of lubricants or other fluids), several valves (including the main fuel valve, main oxidizer valve, propellant utilization valve and fuel and oxidizer bleed valves), fuel and oxidizer flowmeters, and interconnecting lines.